-This flexibility allowed us to model multiple reward payoff schemes within our studies and to examine how the ideal observer model samples changes its sampling strategy under different schemes and to test whether participants’ sampling was also dependent on payoff scheme.
+This flexibility allowed us to 1) model multiple reward payoff schemes within our studies, 2) examine how the ideal observer model samples changes its sampling strategy under different schemes, and 3) test whether participants’ sampling was also dependent on payoff scheme.
 In Pilot full, the full condition of Study 1, Study 3 and both sequence length conditions of Study 4, participants were instructed to try to choose the best price possible.
 To match these instructions, we implemented a continuous payoff function (resembling that of the classic Gilbert & Mosteller formulation), in which each relative rank would be rewarded commensurate with the value of its associated option.
 In Pilot baseline and the baseline, squares, timing, and prior conditions of Study 1, we implemented the payoff scheme to match participants’ instructions that they would be paid £0.12 for the best rank, £0.08 for the second best rank, £0.04 for the third best rank and £0 for any other ranks.
 Lastly, in the payoff condition of Study 1, we matched the instructions given to participants by rewarding 5 stars for the best rank, 3 stars for the second best rank, one star for the third best rank and zero stars for any other ranks.

 Another feature added to our implementation of the ideal observer, compared to the Gilbert & Mosteller base model, is the ability to update the model’s generating distribution from its experience with new samples in a Bayesian fashion, instead of this generating distribution being specified in advance and then fixed throughout the paradigm.
-The Bayesian version of the optimality model we used treats option values as samples from a Gaussian distribution with a normal-inverse-χ2 prior.
+Our Bayesian version of the optimality model treats option values as samples from a Gaussian distribution with a normal-inverse-χ2 prior.
 Before experiencing any options, the prior distribution has four initial parameters: the prior mean μ0, the degrees of freedom of the prior mean κ, the prior variance σ20 , and the degrees of freedom of the prior variance ν.
 This initialised distribution plays the role of a prior generating distribution when the first option value is sampled.
 The μ0 and σ20 parameters of the generating distribution are then updated by the model following presentation of each newly sampled option value as each sequence progresses.